Point Dume flowers

 What is it?
 A series of farmers’ markets held every week year-round in Santa Monica.

 Why go?
-The next time you’re at a restaurant and tempted to ask the waiter where your astoundingly fresh beets came from—don’t.
+The next time you’re at a restaurant and are tempted to ask the waiter where your astonishingly fresh beets came from—don’t.
 We’ll save you the trouble and answer for you: the Santa Monica Farmers’ Market.

-Don’t miss: While the market occurs on a couple of days in various parts of Santa Monica, the best day to go is on Wednesday along Arizona Avenue.
+Don’t miss: While the market takes place a few different days of the week in various parts of Santa Monica, the best day to go is Wednesday, along Arizona Avenue (8am–1pm).

 • Attractions